The Adventures of Sherlock Holmes

 The great sleuth in his prime

 When we're talking about Arthur Conan Doyle's contribution to detective literature, we really mean the entire oeuvre of fifty-six Sherlock Holmes stories, plus four Holmes novels.
-But if you're looking for an introduction to the famous works, The Adventures opf Sherlock Holmes (1892) is a good choice, as it presents Doyle's detective character fully fledged—and includes some of his most intriguing mysteries.
+But if you're looking for a single-volume introduction to the famous works, The Adventures of Sherlock Holmes (1892) is a good choice, as it presents Doyle's detective character fully fledged—and includes some of his most intriguing mysteries.

 At this point in the canon, before The Adventures, Holmes had already appeared in two novels, starting with A Study in Scarlet, in which Dr. Watson had first met Holmes but which had featured the detective for less than half the story.
 The Sign of Four had developed Holmes's persona and surroundings further.

-The Adventures of Sherlock Holmes then gets right down to it, with its 12 short stories pitting the sleuth and his narrating sidekick against some of his best puzzles and cleverest enemies.
+The Adventures of Sherlock Holmes then gets right down to it, with its twelve short stories pitting the sleuth and his narrating sidekick against some of his best puzzles and cleverest enemies.

 Chances are, however, you won't easily find this particular volume but will more likely lay your hands on a collection of Sherlockiana that includes several stories from The Adventures of Sherlock Holmes along with some from later volumes, namely The Memoirs of Sherlock Holmes, The Return of Sherlock Holmes, His Last Bow and The Case-Book of Sherlock Holmes.
 Which isn't necessarily a bad thing, because there are great Holmes entries in each of these volumes.
 Better yet, pick up a complete works (they're cheap enough now) and delve into them at will.